Are you comfortable working with machines and tools in a confined space for a prolonged duration?

 The next step to becoming a qualified train driver is to complete a 3-weeks rules course.

-The course teaches you several safe driving practices such as signaling, safe operating procedures, train working procedures, and more.
+The course teaches you several safe driving practices, such as signalling, safe operating procedures, training working procedures, and more.

 Many students take this course along with a 2-weeks traction course that trains a student about air, engine, and braking systems.
 By taking these courses, you can improve your employability and job prospects in the industry.